-- The hospital is an acute care hospital located and licensed in the state of Tennessee: - The hospital has been designated a Critical Access Hospital by the Tennessee Department of Health; and - The hospital contracts with a managed care organization participating in TennCare.
+- The hospital is an acute care hospital located and licensed in the state of Tennessee; - The hospital has been designated a Critical Access Hospital by the Tennessee Department of Health; and - The hospital contracts with a managed care organization participating in TennCare.

-Reimbursement -- TennCare will provide reimbursement to Critical Access Hospitals under the following terms.
-Reimbursement to hospitals will be limited to specific annual legislative appropriation.
+Reimbursement -- TennCare will pay to Critical Access Hospitals under the following terms.
+Payment to hospitals will be limited to specific annual legislative appropriation.
 In any state fiscal year that reimbursable TennCare costs incurred by Critical Access Hospitals exceed annual appropriations, equitable adjustments will be made to the rates described below, in order to cap reimbursement at the annual appropriation.

-Inpatient Services -- Effective for dates of service beginning July 1, 2002, TennCare inpatient services that are furnished by Critical Access Hospitals will be reimbursed quarterly with interim per diem rates and will be cost-settled at year-end.
+Inpatient Services -- Effective for dates of service beginning July 1, 2002, TennCare payment for uncompensated inpatient services costs that are furnished by Critical Access Hospitals will be made quarterly with interim per diem rates with year-end cost settlements.
 Using the Joint Annual Reports filed for the most recent year available, interim per diem rates for TennCare inpatient services will be determined with consideration for payments of TennCare services to hospitals by managed care organizations and any special payments to hospitals.
-Interim rates will be calculated to reimburse hospitals at a rate that will not exceed 95 percent (95%) of TennCare reasonable costs.
+Interim rates will be calculated to pay hospitals at a rate that will not exceed 95 percent (95%) of TennCare reasonable costs.
 Inpatient Critical Access Hospital services will not include more than 15 acute inpatient beds.
 An exception to the 15 bed requirement is made for swing bed hospitals.
 Critical Access Hospitals are allowed to have up to 25 inpatient beds that can be used interchangeably for acute or Skilled Nursing Facility (SNF) level of care, provided that not more than 15 beds are used at any one time for acute care.

-Outpatient Services -- Effective for dates of service beginning July 1, 2002, TennCare outpatient services that are furnished by Critical Access Hospitals will be reimbursed quarterly based on a percentage of charges with year-end cost settlements.
+Outpatient Services -- Effective for dates of service beginning July 1, 2002, payment for uncompensated TennCare outpatient services costs that are furnished by Critical Access Hospitals will be made quarterly based on a percentage of charges with year-end cost settlements.
 Using the Joint Annual Reports filed for the most recent year available, interim rates for TennCare outpatient services will be determined as a percentage of charges, with consideration for payments of TennCare services to hospitals by managed care organizations and any special payments to hospitals.
-Interim rates will be calculated to reimburse hospitals at a rate that will not exceed 95 percent (95%) of TennCare reasonable costs.
+Interim rates will be calculated to pay hospitals at a rate that will not exceed 95 percent (95%) of TennCare reasonable costs.